Turkish coup d'état

 The army first exercised its reserve power in the 1960 Turkish coup d'état.
 There had been economic stagnation, a perceived rise in political Islam, and in 1960, unrest and protests against the ruling Democrat Party.
 Some Army officers, saying they feared further unrest and the decline of Kemalism and democracy, staged a successful coup.
 The other successful coup d'états happened in 1971, 1980, and 1997.

-Alleged air missile damage to the Turkish Parliament building after the failed 2016 coup, independent journalists claim the damage happened because of planted bombs inside the building.
+Air missile damage to the Turkish Parliament building after the failed 2016 coup.

 Turkey was soon returned to civilian rule, but until the failed 2016 coup attempt, the army was effectively not under civilian control, and either governed Turkey directly at times or loomed as a threat to the civilian governments that did.
 Elements of the army staged or attempted several interventions, either coups or ultimatums backed by threat of a coup, to force the state to act more in accordance with the wishes of the army, or that portion of the army staging the intervention.
 Each coup or threat has been presented as an intervention to restore democratic order, justice, and national unity.
 Whether or not each coup or threat, or any of them, was justified is subject to debate.

 In 2002, the Justice and Development Party (AKP) came to power, and party leader Recep Tayyip Erdoğan soon became the strongman of Turkey.
-As well as being most authoritarian, Erdoğan was more pro-Islamist than any previous leader of the Republic.
+As well as being autocratic, Erdoğan was more pro-Islamist than any previous leader of the Republic.
 The first showdown came in 2007 with the E-memorandum, when the army hinted another intervention into civilian politics since the AKP government was not doing its best to uphold republicanism and secularism.
 Erdoğan and the AKP won the political crisis, and in an alliance with the Gülenist movement, purged the military of secularist officers.

 In 2016, a small faction of 8500 soldiers in the army claimed that they attempted to overthrow the government.
 The Turkish government claimed in less than 2 hours that Gülenist elements in the army were the instigators.
 Historian Michael Rubin compared the coup attempt to the previous ones called this one as "Turkey's Reichstag Fire".
 After the failed coup attempt Erdoğan conducted a massive purge of the armed forces, which are no longer considered an independent force in Turkish politics or a threat to the government, and back under civilian control.